tednguyendev/nimble_challenge/README.md

 ![Process again](public/process-pending-again.png)

 You can watch the video version [here](https://share.cleanshot.com/NhmTPBR1).

-## What's left
-- Improve the codebase, make the code cleaner
-- Handle more edge cases
-- Improve UI-UX
-- Deploy the application to `AWS` using `LightSail`
-- Keep updating the documentation so that we can communicate asynchronously easier.

 ## Things I will try to do if I still have time left
 - [ ] The HTML cached file